neo4j/neo4j/packaging/installer-linux/installer-debian/README.txt

 `.gz`, which the packaging scripts do not accept, so you will have to rename the file like so:

-  mv jdk-7u25-linux-x64.gz jdk-7u25-linux-x64.tar.gz
+  mv jdk-<version>-linux-x64.gz jdk-<version>-linux-x64.tar.gz

-Packaging the JDK requires the `java-package` package to be installed. `java-package` is a "contrib" package, so "contrib" has to be added to:
+Packaging the JDK requires the `java-package` package to be installed.
+You can install `java-package`:

-  /etc/apt/sources.list

-Then you can install `java-package`:

   sudo apt-get update
   sudo apt-get install java-package

 Now you are ready to package the JRE or JDK:

-  make-jpkg jdk-7u25-linux-x64.tar.gz
+  make-jpkg jdk-<version>-linux-x64.tar.gz

 Now you can install the Oracle JDK or JRE, preferably with `gdebi`:

-  sudo gdebi oracle-j2sdk1.7_1.7.0+update25_amd64.deb
+  sudo gdebi <name of jdk package>.deb